seetadev/EthElderEase/EigenLayerAVS/README.md

-# Peer to Peer Communication using Storacha backend and EigenLayerAVS
+# P2P Communication using Storacha backend and EigenLayerAVS

 This directory contains code and documentation for the Storacha backend and EigenLayerAVS tooling of the ElderEase project.